jimdb-org/jimdb/docs/source/design/cdc.rst

 limitation

-* Each data change is pulled and pushed to external system as a single row change, any range data change has no relate to other, althrough chubaodb provides transaction semantic.
+* Each data change is pulled and pushed to external system as a single row change, any range data change has no relate to other, althrough jimdb provides transaction semantic.

 * A same row data may pulled repeated.
 At snapshot stage, checkpoint maybe execute serval times, and that lead to external system will comsume repeated changes.